jdavilal/celero/README.md

 # Installation guide
 ## Dependencies
 All dependencies must be downloaded and installed to run `Celero`.
-All dependencies are assumed to be in the current working directory when running `Celero`.
+All dependencies except `KMC` are assumed to be in the current working directory when running `Celero`.

 - SRA-Toolkit (https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit)
 - seqtk (https://github.com/lh3/seqtk)